+CRS Issue Brief for Congress

+Received through the CRS Web

+Israel: Background and Relations with the United States

+Updated February 13, 2006

+Carol Migdalovitz Foreign Affairs, Defense, and Trade Division

+CONTENTS

+SUMMARY

-CRS Issue Brief for Congress Received through the CRS Web Israel: Background and Relations with the United States Updated October 26, 2005 Carol Migdalovitz Foreign Affairs, Defense, and Trade Division CONTENTS SUMMARY MOST RECENT DEVELOPMENTS BACKGROUND AND ANALYSIS Historical Overview of Israel Government and Politics Overview Current Political Situation Economy Overview Current Issues Foreign Policy Middle East Iran Palestinian Authority Egypt Jordan Syria Lebanon Other European Union Relations with the United States Overview Issues Peace Process Trade and Investment Aid Security Cooperation Other Current Issues Military Sales Espionage-Related Cases Intellectual Property Protection U.S. Interest Groups Israel: Background and Relations with the United States SUMMARY On May 14, 1948, the State of Israel declared its independence and was immediately engaged in a war with all of its neighbors.
+MOST RECENT DEVELOPMENTS

+BACKGROUND AND ANALYSIS

+Historical Overview of Israel

+Government and Politics Overview Current Political Situation

+Economy Overview Current Issues

+Foreign Policy Middle East Iran Palestinian Authority Egypt Jordan Syria Lebanon Other European Union

+Relations with the United States Overview Issues Peace Process Trade and Investment Aid Security Cooperation Other Current Issues Military Sales Espionage-Related Cases Intellectual Property Protection U.S. Interest Groups

+Israel: Background and Relations with the United States

+SUMMARY

+On May 14, 1948, the State of Israel declared its independence and was immediately engaged in a war with all of its neighbors.
 Armed conflict has marked every decade of Israel's existence.
 Despite its unstable regional environment, Israel has developed a vibrant parliamentary democracy, albeit with relatively fragile governments.

-Prime Minister Ariel Sharon formed the current three-party coalition in January 2005 in order to secure support for his plan to withdraw from the Gaza Strip and four small settlements in the West Bank.
-Evacuation of the settlers was completed on August 23.
-Some observers are predicting an early national election in 2006.
+Prime Minister Ariel Sharon formed a three-party coalition in January 2005 to secure support for the withdrawal from the Gaza Strip and four small settlements in the West Bank.
+In November, however, new Labor party leader Amir Peretz withdrew his party from the government and called for early elections.
+Sharon then resigned from the Likud party to form a new party, Kadima.
+Likud chose former Prime Minister Benjamin Netanyahu to be its new leader.
+On January 4, 2006, Sharon suffered an incapacitating stroke; Deputy Prime Minister Ehud Olmert became Acting Prime Minister.
+The March 28 national election will proceed as scheduled.

 Israel has an advanced industrial, market economy in which the government plays a substantial role.
 The economy has recovered from declines experienced due to the Palestinian intifadah (uprising) against Israeli occupation and the international high-tech crash.
-The government is attempting to reduce the role of government in the economy.

 Israel's foreign policy is focused largely on its region, Europe, and the United States.
-The government views Iran as an existential threat due to its nuclear ambitions, and blames Iran for supporting anti-Israel terrorists.
-Israel negotiated a series of agreements with the Palestinians in the 1990's, but the Oslo peace process ended in 2000, shortly after the beginning of the intifadah.
-Israeli and Palestinian officials resumed contacts after the death of Yasir Arafat.
-Both sides have accepted the internationally-brokered framework for achieving a two-state solution, known as the "Roadmap."
-Yet, Israel's vision of a Palestinian state remains unclear.
+The government views Iran as an existential threat due to its nuclear ambitions and support for anti-Israel terrorists.
+Israel negotiated a series of agreements with the Palestinians in the 1990s, but the Oslo peace process ended in 2000, after the beginning of the intifadah.
+Israeli and Palestinian officials resumed contacts after the November 2004 death of Yasir Arafat.
+Both sides accepted but have not implemented the "Roadmap," the international framework for achieving a two-state solution.
+Israel unilaterally disengaged from Gaza in summer 2005 and is constructing a security barrier to separate from the Palestinians.
+The victory of the Hamas terrorist group in the January 2006 Palestinian parliamentary elections has led analysts to suggest that Israel will take additional unilateral steps in the future.
 Israel concluded a peace treaty with Egypt in 1979 and with Jordan in 1994, but never reached accords with Syria and Lebanon.
 It unilaterally withdrew from southern Lebanon in 2000.
+European countries collectively are Israel's second largest trading partner, and the EU participates in the peace process.